On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Main Results

 \begin{theorem}[Well-posedness, proof in Appendix~\ref{Appendix: well-posedness}] Suppose that \hyperref[AS0]{AS0} and \hyperref[AS1]{AS1} hold.
-If \(\tW \in L^{\infty}(I^2)\) and \(\mathbf{Z} \in L^{\infty}(I; \mathbb{R}^{1 \times F})\), then for any \(T > 0\), there exists a unique solution \(\tX \in C^1\left([0, T]; L^{\infty}(I; \mathbb{R}^{1 \times F})\right)\) to the Graphon-NDE \eqref{Graphon-NDE}. \end{theorem}
+If \(\tW \in L^{\infty}(I^2)\) and \(\tZ \in L^{\infty}(I; \mathbb{R}^{1 \times F})\), then for any \(T > 0\), there exists a unique solution \(\tX \in C^1\left([0, T]; L^{\infty}(I; \mathbb{R}^{1 \times F})\right)\) to the Graphon-NDE \eqref{Graphon-NDE}. \end{theorem}

-We remark that Assumptions \hyperref[AS0]{AS0} and \hyperref[AS1]{AS1} in Theorem \ref{theorem: well-posedness} are mild and are commonly satisfied in practical settings.
+\paragraph{Discussion} We remark that Assumptions \hyperref[AS0]{AS0} and \hyperref[AS1]{AS1} in Theorem \ref{theorem: well-posedness} are mild and are commonly satisfied in practical settings.
 GNDEs equipped with temporally continuous filters benefit from effective training methodologies, such as the Galerkin method, which represents filters as linear combinations of predefined continuous basis functions \citep{massaroli2020dissecting}.
 Another prominent class of GNDEs utilizes temporally piecewise constant filters \citep{massaroli2020dissecting}, which do not satisfy \hyperref[AS0]{AS0}.
 Nevertheless, our results remain applicable to individual time intervals, guaranteeing the existence of the graphon limit on each interval.
-Furthermore, standard activation functions, including ReLU, leaky ReLU, and tanh, adhere to \hyperref[AS1]{AS1} \citep{virmaux2018lipschitz}.
+Furthermore, standard activation functions, including ReLU, leaky ReLU, and tanh, adhere to \hyperref[AS1]{AS1} with $L_{\sigma}=1$ \citep{virmaux2018lipschitz}.
+The proof of Theorem~\ref{theorem: well-posedness} follows a Banach fixed-point argument adapted from Theorem 3.2 in \citet{medvedev2014nonlinear}, where nonlinear heat equations on graph limits were studied.
+Our contribution is to adapt this argument to vector-valued dynamics induced by multi-layer spectral GCN architectures with time-dependent filters.

 The well-posedness result established in Theorem~\ref{theorem: well-posedness} paves the way for the subsequent convergence analysis of GNDE solutions to the Graphon-NDE solution as the sequence of structurally similar graphs converges to a graphon.
 Theorem~\ref{theorem: well-posedness} presents that the unique solution \(\tX\) of the Graphon-NDE is uniformly bounded, which immediately implies that \(\tX\) is square integrable, i.e., \(\tX \in C\left([0, T]; L^{2}(I; \mathbb{R}^{1 \times F})\right)\).
 Our forthcoming convergence results and rate estimates for GNDE solutions will be formulated in this \(L^2\)-based function space.